f5devcentral/f5-101-lab-kubernetes/docs/cluster-setup-guide/cluster-setup-guide-node-setup.rst

 .. image:: ../images/cluster-setup-guide-node-setup-check-services.png
 	:align: center

 Here we see that some weave net containers keep restarting.
 This is due to our multi nic setup.
-Check this link: `UDeploying Kubernetes 1.4 on Ubuntu Xenial with Kubeadm <https://dickingwithdocker.com/deploying-kubernetes-1-4-on-ubuntu-xenial-with-kubeadm/>`_
+Check this link: `Deploying Kubernetes 1.4 on Ubuntu Xenial with Kubeadm <https://dickingwithdocker.com/deploying-kubernetes-1-4-on-ubuntu-xenial-with-kubeadm/>`_

 You can validate this by connecting to a node and check the logs for the relevant container